Human Resources Development

 Virtual Office

-We introduced the Virtual Office in FYE 2024.
+We introduced the Virtual Office in FY2023.
 The aim of the Virtual Office is to promote business by sharing ideas and resources across organizations and to support the growth and career development of our employees.
 It is a mechanism which solicits cross-organizational projects company-wide.
 Employees themselves can then use small blocks of spare time outside of their main work to engage in the projects in which they have a high level of interest and enthusiasm.

 Moving forward, we will continue to support the creation of new businesses by enabling passionate employees to engage in work they are truly driven by and fostering cross-organizational collaboration.